scala/scala3/docs/docs/reference/enums/enums.md

 val res0: Int = 0
 ```

-The companion object of an enum class also defines three utility methods.
+The companion object of an enum also defines three utility methods.
 The `enumValue` and `enumValueNamed` methods obtain an enum value
 by its tag or its name.
 The `enumValues` method returns all enum values
 defined in an enumeration in an `Iterable`.